micro/micro/README.md

 ## Dependencies

+The micro toolkit has two dependencies:

 - [Service Discovery](#service-discovery) - used for name resolution
 - [Protobuf](#protobuf) - used for code generation

-The micro toolkit has one dependency.
-Service discovery for name resolution.

-If you're writing go-micro services then you will also need to install protobuf.

 ## Service Discovery

-Service discovery is used for name resolution, routing and centralising metadata about applications.
+Service discovery is used for name resolution, routing and centralising metadata.

-Micro is built on the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
-This allows the toolkit to leverage go-micro plugins.
+Micro uses the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
 Consul is the default registry.

-Checkout [go-plugins](https://github.com/micro/go-plugins) to swap out consul.
+See [go-plugins](https://github.com/micro/go-plugins) to swap out consul.

 ### Consul